Drawing from life is rare nowadays

 An artist who successfully uses a reference photo should end up with a drawing that is significantly more engaging than the original reference photo.

-Your drawing should look dramatically different, and better than the reference photo
+Your drawing should look better than the reference photo

 Above is a comparison of a reference photo that Prof Lieu shot herself of an artist model (left image) versus the graphite drawing she created from that reference photo.
 You can see that while it’s apparent that Prof Lieu observed the reference photo to create the structure and details of the skin, the graphite drawing is significantly different in appearance than the reference photo.